 Lightweight and easily cleaned, some come with their own bags, or I bring a ziplock bag to keep it separate in my day pack and contained when I can’t wash it right away after use.
 Or try a disposable version that you just toss after using it.
 You can also get unisex ones with a holding chamber that are perfect for road trips for any traveler, not just women.

 There are so many options for travel photography out there, from traditional cameras to phone cameras, GoPro and sport options, and drone cameras, you can always document your adventures.
 But one of the coolest options I’ve seen is Camera Sunglasses.

 This is an amazing combo.
-You just look at what you want to photograph and click!
+You just look at what you want to photograph or video and click!
 They are discreet, so you’re not totally obvious as a tourist, and wearable, so you can take them where cameras aren’t allowed for safety, would be difficult to use, or where you need to be hands-free, like on a roller coaster, zip line, riding a bike, or sports activities.
 Plus, your eyes get protection from the sun.
 Very handy!